• LAUNCH YOUR DREAM

 No one does anything of significance by themselves.
 It takes a village.

-The one thing that bugs me about many successful people is that they aren’t transparent about how much support they have, their privilege, and the time involved in producing what you see.
+What bugs me about many successful people is that they aren’t transparent about how much support they have, their privilege, and the time involved in producing what you see.
 Typically, you only see one person.
 (Think Oprah – and I do like her) There’s this illusion that success is completely self-made.

-Many successful people have personal admins, editors, agents, pr people, spouses who are IT people, partners who make a killer living at a corporate job with great benefits, a house cleaner, a mother or father who babysits, and a son that codes websites working in the background to create that successful illusion.
+Many successful people have personal admins, editors, agents, PR people, spouses who are IT people, partners who make a killer living at a corporate job with great benefits, a house cleaner, a mother or father who babysits, and a son that codes websites working in the background to create that successful illusion.
 You just don’t see all of the behind-the-scenes support because you don’t personally know them.

 You are one person.
 You can only do so much in a day.